-The end of the year is less than two months away, and it’s time to check the balance on any flexible spending accounts (FSA) or health savings accounts (HSA) that you contributed to throughout the year.
-If you don’t have a grace period on your employer's Flexible Spending Plan and have a balance left in your account, plan to make a trip to the dentist, drug store, doctor, or optometrist.
+The tax deadline just passed, and it?s time to check the balance on any flexible spending accounts (FSA) or health savings accounts (HSA) that you contributed to so far this year.
+If you don?t have a grace period on your employer’s Flexible Spending Plan and have a balance left in your account, plan to make a trip to the dentist, drug store, doctor, or optometrist.
 Some plans allow $500 to carry over to next year and others require you spend the entire balance before the end of the year (applies to FSAs only).
 Check with your benefits provider to learn about the specifics of your program.

 What’s the primary difference between Flexible Spending Accounts (FSAs) and Health Savings Accounts (HSAs)?